yuriiivan/our-great-book/chapter-1.md

 Wow!
 A superpowers drug you can just rub onto your skin?
 You'd think it would be something you'd have to freebase.

-There, now he's trapped in a book I wrote: a crummy world of plot holes and spelling errors!
-No!
-Don't jump!
-Daddy Bender, we're hungry.
-You're going to do his laundry?
-Oh sure!
-Blame the wizards!

 Bender, I didn't know you liked cooking.
 That's so cute.
 Why did you bring us here?
 For one beautiful night I knew what it was like to be a grandmother.
 Subjugated, yet honored.
 Oh yeah, good luck with that.
 I'm a thing.